Croco Black Friday 2024 banner element

 • The search results page is all about the way the results will be displayed after you press the “Search” button (or hit the “Enter” key), and you will be redirected to this page.

-The search results page template doesn’t interfere with the search engine functionality and the results’ accuracy.
+The search results page template doesn’t interfere with the search engine functionality or the accuracy of the results.
 The most you can control with the template is to hide certain post types or taxonomies, sort them, and set pagination.

 AJAX search plugin